BrefCool/SimpleWebProject/README.md

 ## Demo
 <img src="images/demo.gif">

-To see the full video, pls visit `/images/demo.mp4`
+To see the full video, pls visit `/images/demo.mp4` or see the video on YouTube: https://youtu.be/hLYLTeOr2sw